Charles Worthington: Cricket

 Considered a fine school cricketer―Lillywhite's Annual described him as "a very good bat, playing in a fine free style" who was "a good change bowler"―Worthington scored 316 runs, with a highest score of 91, and took 25 wickets in his final year at school.
 He played cricket whilst at university, playing in the Freshmen's match in 1896, scoring 66 runs.
 He did not make the university First XI until his final year, but did play a Second XI match for Kent County Cricket Club during 1896, taking four wickets and scoring 11 runs against Middlesex's Second XI at the Angel Ground at Tonbridge.

 A half-century in the 1898 senior trial match at Cambridge saw Worthington promoted to the university First XI, making his first-class cricket debut in a match against CI Thornton's XI at Fenner's in May 1898.
-He top-scored in Cambridge's first innings with 42, and played in three more matches for the side during May.
+He top-scored in Cambridge's first innings with 42, and played in three more matches for them during May.
 At the end of the month he played his only first-class match for Kent, a rain-affected fixture against Lancashire at Old Trafford.
 He played another four matches for Cambridge, but dropped out of the team before the University Match and did not win a Blue.

 In Worthington's eight first-class matches he scored 156 runs and took three wickets.
 All of these were for the university; his only match for Kent was so badly affected by rain that under two hours play was possible and Worthington did not bat, bowl or take a catch during the match, although he did field.
 He is not known to have played any cricket after the end of the 1898 season.